xcp-ng/xcp-ng-org/docs/cli_reference.md

 ```

 A VM created from this template run on physical CPUs 1, 2, and 3 only.
-You can also tune the vCPU priority (xen scheduling) with the cap and weight parameters.
+You can also tune the vCPU priority (Xen scheduling) with the cap and weight parameters.
 For example:

 ```
 xe template-param-set uuid=<template_uuid> VCPUs-params:weight=512 xe template-param-set uuid=<template_uuid> VCPUs-params:cap=100